fatma2585/RLcalc/README.md

 ## Introduction

-This package used to calcualte the Radio Loudness paramater of galaxies or Quasars, whcih is the radio between the radio flux to optical flux.
+This package used to calcualte the Radio Loudness paramater and radio luminosity in different referance frames of the radio fluxes for galaxies or Quasars.
+The radio loudness parmter is defined as the radio between the radio flux to optical flux.

 ## Motivation